 And right now, they're the ones who are least likely to feel like that is what they are getting.

-My first inkling that this was the case, in my official capacity as a Streetsblog reporter, that is, was within the first week of my taking the job five years ago.
-It had started raining hard just as I was leaving Watts, so I hopped on a packed Blue Line train with my bike and headed to the space between cars to try to get out of folks’ way.
+I saw that within the first week of my taking the job as a Streetsblog reporter five years ago.
+It had started raining hard just as I was leaving Watts, so I hopped on a packed Blue Line train with my bike and headed to the space between cars to try to get out of folks' way.

 The car was unusually quiet.
 Then a white Sheriff's deputy standing behind me spoke up.